-Atrophic autoimmune hypothyroidism - this is a very rare thyroid disease and is basically autoimmune hypothyroidism, but without a goitre.
+- atrophic autoimmune hypothyroidism — a very rare thyroid disease similar to autoimmune hypothyroidism, but without goitre

 Surgery or treatment to the thyroid gland

-Underactive thyroid hypothyroidism can also occur as a side effect of treatment to a previously overactive thyroid gland.
+An underactive thyroid can also occur as a side effect of treatment to a previously overactive thyroid gland.

-In rare cases, your thyroid gland can become inflamed after giving birth.
-This can cause a change in the levels of the thyroid hormones you produce.
-You might then suffer from hypothyroidism.
+In rare cases, your thyroid gland can become inflamed — usually within the first 6 months after giving birth.
+This can cause a temporary increase in your thyroid hormone levels (thyrotoxicosis), resulting in symptoms of an overactive thyroid.

-Postpartum thyroiditis is usually not permanent, and your gland goes back to normal after 12-18 months.
-However, in a few, very uncommon instances you might develop a permanent problem with your thyroid gland.
+Postpartum thyroiditis isn't usually permanent, and your thyroid gland should go back to normal 12 months after giving birth.
+But very rarely, you might develop a permanent problem with your thyroid gland.

-Iodine deficiency is the most common cause of hypothyroidism worldwide.
-However, it's not common in the UK.
+Iodine deficiency is the most common cause of hypothyroidism worldwide — but it's not common in the UK.